Geometric Auslander criterion for flatness: Introduction

-Corollary~\ref{cor:main} in the special case that $X_\xi$ is equidimensional is the theorem of Galligo and Kwieci{\'n}ski~\cite{GK}.
-The assumption that $X_\xi$ is equidimensional guarantees that $A = \OXxi$ is a finite \emph{torsion-free} module over some $R$-flat algebra $S$ (where $R = \OYeta$), and Auslander's techniques can be extended to this case \cite{GK}.
+Theorem~\ref{thm:spmain} in the special case that $X_\xi$ is equidimensional is the theorem of Galligo and Kwieci{\'n}ski~\cite{GK}.
+The assumption that $X_\xi$ is equidimensional guarantees that $A = \OXxi$ is a finite \emph{torsion-free} module over some $R$-flat algebra $S$ (where $R = \OYeta$), and Auslander's techniques can be extended to this case.

 We are happy to acknowledge the influence of \cite{GK} on our paper.
-We show that the same methods can be used when the module $F$ in Theorem~\ref{thm:main} is torsion-free over $A$.
-(See Section~\ref{sec:almost-fin-modules} and Case (1) of the proof of Theorem~\ref{thm:main}.)
-Of course, if $F$ is expressed as in Remark~\ref{rem:vert-element} and $m=0$, Auslander's theorem applies directly.
-We prove Theorem~\ref{thm:main} by induction of the number $m$ of $x$-variables.
-The most difficult new situation in the inductive step is the case that $F$ is neither torsion-free nor a torsion $A$-module (Case (3) of the proof of Theorem~\ref{thm:main}.)
+We are also grateful to L. Avramov and S. Iyengar for pointing out an error in an earlier version of the article (\texttt{arXiv:0901.2744v2}).

+We prove Theorem \ref{thm:main} in Section~\ref{sec:proof-vert-comps} below.
+We reduce to the case that $A=R\{x_1,\dots,x_m\}$ using Remark~\ref{rem:vert-element}, and then argue by induction on $m$.
+The case $m=0$ follows directly from Auslander's theorem.
+We divide the inductive step into three cases, according as $F$ is torsion-free over $A$, $F$ is a torsion $A$-module, or neither.
+The proof of the first case is independent of the inductive hypothesis, and again uses the argument of \cite{Au} (in the same way it is used in \cite{GK}).
+The second case follows from the inductive assumption using Weierstrass Preparation Theorem.

+The most difficult new situation in the inductive step is the case that $F$ is neither torsion-free nor a torsion $A$-module.
+Our proof involves the geometry of the support of $F$ over $A$.
+If $F$ is $A$-torsion-free, then the support of $F$ coincides with that of $A$.
+In general, an analysis of the support of $F$ allows us either to reduce the fibre dimension $m$ over $R$, or otherwise to use Proposition~\ref{prop:ness} on the variation of fibre dimension to produce zero-divisors over $R$ already for topological reasons:

+We show (in Section~\ref{sec:open-vert-comps}) how nonconstancy of the dimension of the fibres of a morphism $\vp: X \to Y$ leads to \emph{isolated algebraic} vertical components in fibred powers of $\vp$.

-By way of comparison with Corollary~\ref{cor:main}, we note that \emph{openness} of an analytic mapping with irreducible target can be characterized by the lack of \emph{isolated algebraic} vertical components in the $n$-fold fibred power (where $n$ is the target dimension; see \cite{A1}, \cite{A2}, and Section~\ref{sec:open-vert-comps}).
+By way of comparison with Corollary~\ref{cor:main}, we note that a lack of \emph{isolated algebraic} vertical components in the $n$-fold fibred power (where $n$ is the target dimension) characterizes \emph{openness} of an analytic mapping with irreducible target (see \cite{A1}, \cite{A2}).
+Proposition~\ref{prop:openness} is a simpler version of the latter result.